CSCI-GA-2820-SP23-003/orders/README.md

 1. `cd orders`
 2. `code .`
 3. Reopen the folder in Dev Container
-4. Run `flask run` command on the terminal
+4. Run `honcho start` command on the terminal
 5. The service is available at localhost: `http://localhost:8080`

 To run the all the test cases locally, please run the command `nosetests`.